metabase/metabase/docs/users-guide/models.md

 You can use Models to:

-- Create models, like a "customer" dataset, or
+- Create models, like a "customer", or
 - Summary tables that aggregate data from multiple tables, or
 - Clean up tables with unnecessary columns and rows removed, or
 - Results of a SQL question plus metadata to describe it's columns.